Dictanova/gradle-jcasgen-plugin/README.md

 ```

 ## Usage
-UIMA type system XML descriptor(s) have to been in :
+UIMA type system XML descriptor(s) files have to been in :
 ```
 src/main/typesystem
 ```